Diesen Artikel auf deutsch lesen.

 I had to say goodbye to apps that I strongly preferred to their counterparts a number of times.
 FreeHand, when Adobe first bought it, then abandoned it and eventually buried it in favor of Illustrator.
 Fireworks, also taken over by Adobe, who first kept maintaining it and even made it part of the Creative Suite until they dropped it because they did not see Fireworks’ place within their app portfolio.

 Apple’s Aperture.
 Ambitioned (over-ambitioned?), but always a better fit for me than Adobe’s (again!)
-Lightroom – despite Aperture’s rather high hardware requirements.
+Lightroom—despite Aperture’s rather high hardware requirements.
 Both apps were targeted at the same customer group: pro and semi-pro photographers.
-But Adobe marketed Lightroom aggressively and Apple already had a re-worked Photos app for a bigger number of customers in the works.
-So they ditched Aperture.
+But Adobe marketed Lightroom more aggressively and Apple already had a re-worked Photos app for a bigger number of customers in the works.
+So Apple ditched Aperture.

 During each of these changes I felt a strong loss because someone had taken a superior tool away from me and I had to cope with inferior alternatives.
 (Well, inferior to me, anyway.
 Your mileage may vary.
 I don’t want to argue here.)